emdgroup/baybe/docs/userguide/objective.md

 ```

 In the example below, we use three different targets (which all have a different goal)
-and weigh the first target a twice as important as each of the remaining targets:
+and weigh the first target twice as important as each of the other targets:
 ```python
 from baybe.targets import NumericalTarget from baybe.objective import Objective